colonistio/developer-checklist/docs/code-quality/fundamentals.md

 ### Variable Naming

-- Prefer specific names instead of typical loop variable names like x, I, j, k
+- Prefer specific names instead of typical loop variable names like x, i, j, k
 - Shift names from CS naming to meaning (e.g: statusFlag to isValidDatabaseEntry)
 - Make sure class names defined for HTML should always use kebab case.
 For example `singleton-page-container` is the correct class convetion while `singleton_page_container` is not.
 If you find such cases, please create PRs with the fix
 - The generic/parent word should come first